dell/omnia/docs/source/Logging/LogManagement.rst

     * Logs are backed up weekly.

     * Data upto 4 weeks old is backed up.
-Any log backup older than four weeks will be deleted.
+Any log backup created before that will be deleted.

-.. caution:: Since these logs take up ``/var`` space, sufficient space must be allocated to ``/var`` partition if it's created.
+.. caution:: Since these logs take up ``/var`` space, sufficient space must be allocated to ``/var`` partition if being created.
 If ``/var`` partition space fills up, control plane might crash.